ArturoWipe/gargantext-frontend/REACTIX.md

 ## Background

-React is a component-based user interface library for the web written in javascript.
+React is a component-based user interface library for the web written in Javascript.
 It provides a declarative API for building a Single Page (web) Application (SPA).
-React is the primary way we handle user interfaces in the `purescript-gargantext` codebase.
+React is the primary way we handle User Interfaces (UI) in the `purescript-gargantext` codebase.

 React exposes two APIs:
 * The traditional `object` component model, where each component is a class
 * The new `hooks` model where each component is a function that follows some rules.

-Almost all of our UI code is written with the `Reactix` purescript library, a quite simple wrapper over the `hooks` api only.
-This is a pragmatic choice: we believe that it results in simpler, more understandable purescript code that is just more fun to maintain.
+Almost all of our UI code is written with the `Reactix` Purescript library, a quite simple wrapper over the `hooks` API only.
+This is a pragmatic choice: we believe that it results in simple, easy and understandable Purescript code that is just fun to maintain.

-This choice is not without downside, in particular some of those rules that components must follow *cannot be automatically enforced by the compiler for you*.
-Thus we lose one of the benefits a lot of people associate with languages with good type systems - "if it compiles, it will work".
+We acknowledge this choice is not without downside, in particular some of those rules that components must follow *cannot be automatically enforced by the compiler for you* yet.
+Thus for now we lose one of the benefits a lot of people associate with languages with good type systems
+- "if it compiles, it will work".

-To put it another way, you are essentially left with only the guarantees react provides - that it will work if you follow the rules, *some of which you will have to enforce yourself*.
+To put it another way, currently you are essentially left with only the guarantees React provides - that it will work if you follow some good practices, *some of which you will have to enforce yourself*.
 To some degree, it's *as if you're writing javascript with a type system*.

-We appreciate some people might be uncomfortable with this tradeoff, but on the whole we think it's worked out pretty well for our needs.
+This trade-off worked out pretty well for our needs to start with the scientific project.
+Nevertheless, we are working on improving the state on the Type level side.
+Indeed we are working on improving our Types in focusing on invariants dealing with the User Interface we are building.
+The more we are using it, the more it will be well typed.

+You are welcome to join and help us to improve it, thanks in advance for your kind feedbacks.

 ## Let's learn Reactix!

-Let's start off by looking at some simple reactix code.
-It's kinda like writing html in purescript:
+Let's start off by looking at some simple Reactix code.
+It's kinda like writing html in Purescript:

 ```purescript
 import Reactix as R